- GDP (PPP):

-Trade is moderately important to Ecuador’s economy; the combined value of exports and imports equals 39 percent of GDP.
-The average applied tariff rate is 5.6 percent.
-Nontariff barriers significantly impede trade.
-Government openness to foreign investment is below average.
-Although the banking sector has grown, state meddling constrains overall growth in financial services.
+The total value of exports and imports of goods and services equals 45.9 percent of GDP.
+The average applied tariff rate is 7.0 percent, and 281 nontariff measures are in force.
+Government openness to foreign investment is below the global average.
+Although the banking sector has grown, state meddling constrains the overall growth of financial services.
 The number of nonperforming loans has been increasing.